 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 Landlords shall provide the tenant with an itemized list of damages and the estimated costs of repair for each along with payment for the difference between the security deposit and such costs of repair of damage to the premises.
+Tenant has 10 days from the receipt of such itemized list to dispute charges.
 (25 Del.
 C § 5514(f))

 - Do landlords have to issue receipts upon receiving security deposits?